-If you’re part of an organisation you could use any of the following on a clean background:
+If you’re part of an organization you could use any of the following on a clean background:

-Once you’ve set all this up, it’s time to link your Instagram account to your other social media accounts.
+Once you’ve set up your Instagram account, it’s time to link your Instagram account to your other social media accounts.
 You’ll want to at least connect yourself to Facebook and Twitter, if for nothing more than to take advantage of the image sharing benefits on those platforms.

-When you’ve managed to set all that up— and if you need to bookmark this post and come back, that’s okay—it’s time to look at how you can start driving traffic from your feed, through to your site.
+When you’ve managed to set all that up, it’s time to look at how you can start driving traffic from your feed, through to your site.

 If you’re ready, let’s go.

-Well the Instagram Marketing experts over at Wishpond break them down into three different categories:
+The Instagram Marketing experts over at Wishpond have broken down effective hashtags into three main categories:

 All of these allow you to slot yourself in front of the right people and become part of a much bigger conversation; making your traffic much more targeted.